OQVA-Digital/Andrei-Croitor-Astro/src/content/blog/food-for-thought-consciousness-as-recognition-of-contrast.md

 Oh!
 Well… what about the chimp?

 As we scale out and see the chimp as this strange amalgamation of prokaryotes, cells, and tissue—all with their respective ideals, dimensions, and drives… the chimp itself becomes a collective of simple consciousnesses forming a complex one!
-How different is the succulently sweet scent of a ripe banana to the chimp, when compared to however a prokaryote perceives glucose?
+How different really is the succulently sweet scent of a ripe banana to the chimp, when compared to however a prokaryote perceives glucose?

 Just because Perry doesn’t have the ability to tear my limbs out of their sockets if I stand between him and the glucose, doesn’t mean he wouldn’t.
 It seems nothing more than a question of scale…